ι< CONTENTS < PREV HOME NEXT > INDEX >ι

 MORE COVERS >>

-If a picture paints a thousand words then the one on the cover of The Terminal Beach adds a thirteenth apocalyptic story to Ballard's dozen.
-For here, frozen in time, is a typical seaside scene, a day on the beach like any other until the moment the photograph is taken.
-For what the camera has captured is a man-made hell, and the brief buckling of space and time as a thermonuclear explosion fuses sand and sunbathers into a single vitrified image.
-Ballard, however, did not quite see it like that and described the cover as "a dismal flop".
+If a picture paints a thousand words then the one on the cover of The Terminal Beach adds a thirteenth story to Ballard's dozen for here is a typical seaside scene, a day on the beach like any other until the moment of the photograph.
+For the camera has captured a man-made hell and the brief buckling of space and time as a thermonuclear explosion fuses sand and sunbathers into a single vitrified image.
+Ballard, however, did not see it like that and described the cover as 'a dismal flop'.

 First published June–August 1960 as a two-part serial in Galaxy magazine.

-Published in Penguin Books October 1966 with a cover illustration by Kenneth Randall.
+Published by Penguin Books October 1966 with a cover illustration by Kenneth Randall.

 A novella and five short stories, first published as a collection in 1959.

-Published in Penguin Books November 1966 with a cover illustration by Alan Aldridge.
+Published by Penguin Books November 1966 with a cover illustration by Alan Aldridge.

 The Unpleasant Profession of Jonathan Hoag